Category: fashion

 If fashion is serious about transformation, sustainability efforts must centre the voices of frontline communities, who the industry relies most heavily upon, yet too often remain excluded from the conversations shaping its future.

 Although this issue was raised across numerous panels, the voices of frontline communities and workers within the global fashion supply chain remained largely absent from the Summit.
 We need to move beyond simply talking about including workers’ voices and begin ensuring that workers are meaningfully represented in these conversations.”Knowledge has to flow up from workers from the front of supply chains, not just down from board rooms or sustainability teams in Europe.” said Forrest.
-The harsh reality is that giving space to brands like H&M and LVMH is a self-perpetuating cycle that rewards the bare minimum, when still we see continual evidence of supply chain abuses and worker exploitation.
+The harsh reality is that giving space to brands like LVMH is a self-perpetuating cycle that rewards the bare minimum, when still we see continual evidence of supply chain abuses and worker exploitation.
 The conversation becomes one of who has access (which is largely determined by financial power), rather than who has the genuine answers and solutions.
 “What is lacking from events like the Global Fashion Summit is the voice of frontline workers and the voice of the people who make our clothes…sustainability isn’t real without the human rights of the people behind these products.
 I would like to see worker voices represented and the people behind these products at every level of the supply chain.” said Forrest.

 The fashion industry is at a critical turning point.
 We need conversations to lead to commitments, and commitment to lead to action.
 These conversations cannot belong solely to brands, CEOs, and innovators.
 The future of fashion must be shaped by the workers in the global fashion supply chain whose labour, skill, knowledge, and craftsmanship underpin the entire system.
 Without them in the room, little changes.